mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Monitor.md

 - [backend_read_timeout](../Monitors/Monitor-Common.md#backend_read_timeout)
 - [backend_connect_attempts](../Monitors/Monitor-Common.md#backend_connect_attempts)

-Refer to the documentation on these parameters for valid values.

 In addition to these standard parameters, the monitor specific parameters can also be modified.
 Refer to the monitor module documentation for details on these parameters.

 #### Response